 Community Recovery Program

-Please note: Round ONE applicants will be notified on the status of their applications by mid-October
+Please note: ALL applicants will be notified on the status of their applications by mid-November.

 The Community Recovery Program will support federally-registered charities and qualified donees in the Capital Region with flexible, general operating funds in response to the social and economic impacts COVID-19 has had on these organizations.